Skip Navigation

 Adult female with down syndrome short brown hair in a philly philly shirt

-Easterseals Means Inclusion and Possibilities for Carolyn
+Easterseals Means Inclusion and Possibilities to Families

 Carolyn loves her Easterseals day program for adults with intellectual disabilities.
 She loves it so much that when she is not there, she is asking to go.
 This sentiment means a lot to her parents, Jeanne and Larry, who call the program “the perfect fit for Carolyn.”